cowpod/Framework-Hackintosh/README.md

-# Hackintosh MacOS Monterey on the Framework Laptop
+# MacOS Monterey on the Framework Laptop

 ##### What doesn't work
 - Integrated Graphics / IGPU